Mix and Match: One-step activation for targeted drug delivery

 - Develop novel methodologies that can be applied to existing technologies to enhance uptake, localization, and efficacy while minimizing systemic toxicity.

-This approach could potentially shift the health-economic balance for some treatments that were previously inaccessible.
+This could potentially shift the health-economic balance for some treatments which were previously inaccessible.

 Financiële details & Tijdlijn